-- (1) Subject to paragraphs (2) and (3), a Motion may, with the approval of the Speaker, be moved by any Senator, either with or without notice that the proceedings on any specified business be exempted from the provisions of Part VI (Calendar, Sittings and Adjournments of the Senate), Part VIII (Order of Business), Part XVII (Limitation of Debate), Part XIX (Public Bills), Part XX (Private Bills), Part XXI (Committee of the Whole), Part XXII (Procedure on Financial Matters), Part XXIII (Select Committees), Part XXIV (Public Petitions) and Part XXVII (Public Access to the Senate and its Committees) of these Standing Orders: - (2) No Motion for the exemption of business from the Standing Orders shall be made to exempt any business from Part XII (Special Motions), Part XIV (Procedure for Removal from State Office), Standing
+Adjournments of the Senate), Part IX (Order of Business), Part XVIII (Limitation of Debate), Part XX (Public Bills), Part XXI (Private Bills), Part XXII (Committee of the Whole), Part XXIII (Procedure on Financial Matters), Part XXIV (Select Committees), Part XXV (Public Petitions) and Part XXVIII (Public Access to the Senate and its Committees) of these Standing Orders:

-Order 128 (Publication), Standing Order 131 (Not more than one stage of a Bill to be taken at the same sitting).

-- (3) Not more than one Motion for the exemption of business from the Standing Orders may be moved at any one sitting, except with the leave of the Senate. - (4) A Motion under this Standing Order shall state the object of or reason for the proposed exemption and- - (a) may be moved at any time and any other business then in progress may thereupon be interrupted; or - (b) may not be amended without the consent of the Mover.
+- (2) No Motion for the exemption of business from the Standing Orders shall be made to exempt any business from Part XIII (Special Motions), Part XV (Procedure for Removal from State Office), Standing Order 134 (Publication), Standing Order 137 (Not more than one stage of a Bill to be taken at the same sitting). - (3) Not more than one Motion for the exemption of business from the Standing Orders may be moved at any one sitting, except with the leave of the Senate. - (4) A Motion under this Standing Order shall state the object of or reason for the proposed exemption and- - (a) may be moved at any time and any other business then in progress may thereupon be interrupted; or - (b) may not be amended without the consent of the Mover.

-240. Attendance before the National Assembly
+246. Attendance before the National Assembly

-- (1) A request by the National Assembly that a Senator, the Clerk, or an officer of the Senate attends before the National Assembly to be examined or appears before any committee of the National Assembly shall be by message from the National Assembly requesting that the Senate grant leave to such Senator, Clerk or other officer to attend. - (2) If the Senate grants leave under paragraph (1) - the Clerk or officer shall attend before the National Assembly or the Committee of the National Assembly; or
+- (1) A request by the National Assembly that a Senator, the Clerk, or an officer of the Senate attends before the National Assembly to be examined or appears before any committee of the National Assembly shall be by message from the National Assembly requesting that the Senate grant leave to such Senator, Clerk or other officer to attend. - (2) If the Senate grants leave under paragraph (1) - (a) the Clerk or officer shall attend before the National Assembly or the Committee of the National Assembly; or - (b) the Senator may, if the Senator considers it fit to do so, attend before the National Assembly or the Committee of the National Assembly. - (3) Except upon leave granted under paragraph (2), a Senator, the Clerk or an officer may not, whether in person or by counsel, attend or appear before the National Assembly or a Committee of the National Assembly in response to a summons or invitation, or send an answer in writing to such summons or invitation.